1zhou-Wang/YouShouChat/README.md

 # 有兽Chat
 A Role-Play Chat LLM Based on Fabulous Beasts (有兽焉).
-Currently supports chatting with PiPi, whose memory stops by chapter 500.
+Currently supports chatting with PiPi, whose memories are limited to events before chapter 500.

 Youshou Chat opens through a very simple Gradio demo, currently supports 20 rounds of chat hisory (will empty history once exceed).
 Better to use Chinese.